Dust removal timescale in galaxies across cosmic time: Data and sample

 \section{Data and sample}

-We used the Galaxy And Mass Assembly database (GAMA; \citealt{Driver2011,Driver2016,Baldry2018,Smith2011}\footnote{\url{http://www.gama-survey.org}}) to investigate the physical properties of 120,061 galaxies observed, among others, by \textit{Herschel} in three GAMA fields (G09, G12, G15).
+We used the Galaxy And Mass Assembly (GAMA) database (\citealt{Driver2011,Driver2016,Baldry2018,Smith2011}\footnote{\url{http://www.gama-survey.org}}) to investigate the physical properties of 120,061 galaxies observed, among others, by \textit{Herschel} in three GAMA fields (G09, G12, G15).
 Quantities such as dust mass ($M_{\rm dust}$), stellar mass ($M_{\rm stellar}$), and mass-weighted age (hereafter referred to as stellar age) were derived by \cite{Driver2016} through spectral energy distribution (SED) fitting applying 21 photometric bands using the Multi-wavelength Analysis of Galaxy Physical Properties (MAGPHYS; \citealt{daCunha2008}).
-The result is a uniform sample of galaxies from the GAMA DR3 with consistently characterized stellar population and ISM properties.
+The result is a uniform sample of galaxies from the GAMA DR3 with consistently characterised stellar population and ISM properties.
 For further analysis, we binned the sample into nine redshift bins, from 0 to 0.9, each 0.1 wide in redshift.

-\citet{Donevski2020} (hereafter referred to as DD20) analysed 300 massive ($M_{\rm stellar}$ $>$ 10$^{10}$\,M$_\odot$) dusty star-forming galaxies (DSFG), up to $z = 5.234$.
+\citet[hereafter DD20]{Donevski2020} analysed 300 massive ($M_{\rm stellar}$ $>$ 10$^{10}$\,M$_\odot$) dusty star-forming galaxies (DSFGs), up to $z = 5.234$.
 These galaxies have been observed with ALMA and by \textit{Herschel}. \citetalias{Donevski2020} derived physical properties such as dust mass, stellar mass, and mass-weighted stellar ages (hereafter referred to as stellar age) through multi-band SED fitting using the Code Investigating GALaxy Emission (CIGALE; \citealt{Boquien2019}\footnote{\url{https://gitlab.lam.fr/cigale/cigale}}.
-The \citetalias{Donevski2020} final sample of 300 DSFG galaxies has been selected based on a detection threshold of S/N $\geq$ 3 in a minimum of five photometric bands spanning the MIR to FIR/sub-millimetre range, and S/N $\geq$ 5 in at least ten photometric bands across the optical to NIR range.
+The \citetalias{Donevski2020} final sample of 300 DSFGs has been selected based on a detection threshold of S/N $\geq$ 3 in a minimum of five photometric bands spanning the mid-IR to far-IR/sub-millimetre range, and S/N $\geq$ 5 in at least ten photometric bands across the optical to near-IR range.
 In our analysis, the sample was divided into three redshift bins: 0.9--1.21, 1.21--2.57, and 2.57--5.234.